Richard Parks instructing a beginner fly angler.

 Standard walk & wade trips will produce fewer but larger trout for beginners than our Beginner Brookie trips.

-All of our walk & wade trips include plenty of time for instruction, so if the small fish and easy fishing of Beginner Brookie trips sound like they might not hold your interest, you should consider a standard walk & wade trip.
+All of our public water walk & wade trips include plenty of time for instruction, so if the small fish and easy fishing of Beginner Brookie trips sound like they might not hold your interest, you should consider a standard walk & wade trip.
 Both full-day and half-day options make sense.
 These trips generally take place in Yellowstone Park during the late May-November Yellowstone Park fishing season, while early and late in the year they may take place on the Yellowstone River.
 These trips are available year-round, weather and water conditions permitting, and are our most popular beginner trip option in the spring and early summer, before the Beginner Brookie trips are available.

 Destinations for our standard walk & wade trips suitable for eager beginners range from tiny creeks to alpine lakes, as do the types of tactics we might use, the fish we might catch, and the scenery and animal-viewing options available.
 This makes standard walk & wade trips our most flexible trip option.
 Unsteady on your feet and need to stay on a gentle stream near the road?
 We can do that.
 Would you rather make an aggressive hike into a brawling river canyon?
 We can do that too.